kylewuu/RateMyToilet/README.md

 Verification code (same every time): 123456

 Using an actual phone number also works and you will receive a login code.
 If you want to try it out just note that your number will be stored in our Firebase.

+## Notes
+- Please note that fetching items from Firebase can take awhile, especially on a slow connection.
+The loading speed may have an impact on all 3 pages (Map, List, My Profile).
+- Applying the filter for the map or list will require the app to fetch data from the cloud.
+Thus, please wait 5-10 seconds to see your updates.